cjdbarlow/bedside-notebook/disease/obs/htn.md

 	* Hypertension
 		* Management is difficult
 		* Hypertension with light GA/laryngoscopy may be problematic
+		* Key questions:
+			* What is the current BP?
+			* What is the trend in the BP?
+			* What antihypertensive agents is the patient taking?
 * D
+	* Liklihood of eclampsia
+	Evaluate presence of:
+		* Headache
+		* Hyperreflexia/clonus
+		* Visual symptoms
+		* Extreme hypertension
 	* Anaesthetic technique
 		* Epidural
 			* Reduces BP, and improves placental perfusion